Will Iran be able to normalize ties with the West in 2022? | DW | 30.12.2021

 Khan, who died in Islamabad in October 2021, was hailed as a national hero in Pakistan for transforming his country into the world's first Islamic nuclear power but was disgraced globally for having smuggled nuclear secrets to states including Iran and North Korea.

-Iran's former President Rafsanjani said in an interview with the state news agency IRNA in 2015 that he would have liked to met Khan if he had gotten the opportunity.
+Iran's Rafsanjani said in an interview with the state news agency IRNA in 2015 that he would have liked to met Khan if he had the opportunity.

 "Khan believed that the Islamic world must also have nuclear weapons, and he helped us a little bit at the time," Rafsanjani said.
 He admitted Tehran had considered possessing nuclear weapons in the past although it now officially rejects them as "un-Islamic."